Arriva Rail London: History

 In April 2015, Transport for London placed a notice in the Official Journal of the European Union, inviting expressions of interest in operating the next concession.
 In July 2015, Transport for London announced the shortlisted bidders for the next concession were Arriva UK Trains, ComfortDelGro, Govia and MTR Corporation.

 In March 2016, Arriva was awarded a seven-and-a-half-year concession with an option to extend for a further two years.
 Operations commenced on 13 November 2016.
 Arriva held a 50% shareholding in the previous concession holder, London Overground Rail Operations.

+In June 2023 Arriva Rail London were granted a two-year contract extension, pushing the contract's expiry date to May 2026.
+The new contract came into effect upon expiry of the old contract in May 2024.

 Services

 Rolling stock

 Arriva Rail London inherited a fleet of Class 172, Class 315, Class 317 and Class 378s.
-From 2019, the first of 54 Class 710s will be delivered.
-These will replace the Class 172, Class 315 and Class 317s, and the Class 378s on Watford DC line duties, allowing them to be concentrated on North London line, East London line, West London line and South London line services.
+From 2019, the first of 54 Class 710s were delivered.
+These replaced the Class 172, Class 315 and Class 317s, and the Class 378s on Watford DC line duties, allowing them to be concentrated on North London line, East London line, West London line and South London line services.

 On 22 May 2019 TfL announced that approval had been gained for the Class 710s to enter passenger service.
 The first two units entered service on the Gospel Oak to Barking Line on Thursday 23 May 2019 and the remaining six were in service by August 2019, with the first unit entering service on the Watford DC line on 9 September 2019.
 The first units on the Lea Valley lines entered service on 3 March 2020 after a first attempt on 24 February 2020.
 Their use on Romford–Upminster line services began in October 2020.